Keratosis Follicularis Spinulosa Decalvans And Acne Keloidalis Nuchae

 TLDR A man with scalp and neck skin issues improved after a year of oral isotretinoin.

-A 27-year-old man had a 10-year history of scarring alopecia on the scalp, follicular crusting, pustule formation, and a papular eruption on the neck, along with keratosis pilaris on the cheeks, eyebrows, and thighs.
-Histology revealed scarring with mixed perifollicular inflammatory infiltrate and acute suppurative folliculitis.
-He was diagnosed with keratosis follicularis spinulosa decalvans and acne keloidalis nuchae, a previously unreported association.
-The patient responded well to a 12-month treatment with oral isotretinoin 20 mg daily.
+A 27-year-old man presented with a 10-year history of scarring alopecia on the vertex of the scalp, follicular crusting, pustule formation, and a papular eruption on the posterior neck.
+He also had keratosis pilaris on the cheeks, eyebrows, and thighs.
+Histology revealed scarring with a mixed perifollicular inflammatory infiltrate and acute suppurative folliculitis.
+The diagnosis was keratosis follicularis spinulosa decalvans and concurrent acne keloidalis nuchae, a previously unreported association.
+The patient responded to oral isotretinoin 20 mg daily for 12 months.

 Discuss this study in the Community →